 About the Author

-John Cunningham is a Red Seal Qualified automotive technician with over twenty-five years of experience in the field.
+John Cunningham is a Red Seal-qualified automotive technician with over twenty-five years of experience in the field.
 When he’s not writing about car repair, you’ll find him in his happy place – restoring classic cars.

 You may find the following posts helpful: